 Avast!
-Free Antivirus 2015 is avast!'s latest malware-hunting engine.
+Free Antivirus 2017 is avast!'s latest malware-hunting engine.

 The program interface is clean and very easy to use.
-Just click "Smart Scan" and Free Antivirus 2015 immediately runs a quick check for malware.
-But it now also scans for missing software updates, runs a new Home Security Network Check (wifi status, weak router passwords etc), and even looks for junk files and poorly configured Windows settings.
+Just click "Run Smart Scan" and Free Antivirus immediately runs a quick check for malware, missing software updates, network vulnerabilities, even looks for weak passwords and junk files.

 Please note, the program will by default install Google Toolbar.
 If that's not what you want, pay attention during setup and clear the relevant checkbox when it appears.